TobiasWeis/pypibot/README.md

 # PyPiBot

 A robot that is controlled by python on a raspberry pi.
-The build will be rover-like, with four driven wheels.
+The build is rover-like, with four driven wheels.

 ![PyPiBot](0001.png)